BUILDING CONFIDENCE, DEVELOPING PROFESSIONALISM AND PRACTICING EXCELLENCE

 Rob Short is a former Canadian Men’s National Field Hockey team member; professional field hockey player in The Netherlands; and founder of Rob Short Coaching Academy (RSCA).
 He understands the dedication it takes to be the absolute best.

-Rob is the most decorated Canadian field hockey player in history, earning 343 caps playing for Canada.
+Rob earned 343 caps playing for Canada.
 He was Captain of the national team from 2001 to 2008 and retired in 2013.
 He represented Canada in the following competitions: 2009 member of the World’s XI; a two-time Olympian (Sydney 2000 and Beijing 2008); two World Cups (1998, 2010); five Pan Am Games; and four Commonwealth Games.
 He played professional field hockey in the Netherlands for 14 years; Captain of HGC (Euro Hockey League Champions 2010/2011) and named Most Valuable Player in the European Hockey League (EHL) 2011.

 During his professional career in The Netherlands, he also worked as a coach/trainer for the ABN-AMRO Hockey Academy and for the HGC women’s first team in the Dutch Overgangsklasse Hockey Competition.
 He holds a Masters in International Coaching from the Johan Cruyff Institute of Sport in Amsterdam.